PRASSamin/DocsAndScripts/cursor-ide-setup/installation-guide.md

 ## Conclusion

-Following these steps, you have successfully installed, modified, and set up Cursor as a permanent AppImage on Fedora with a fixed UI issue and a terminal shortcut for easy access.
+Following these steps, you've successfully:

+* Downloaded and installed Cursor AppImage on Fedora
+* Fixed the double title bar issue
+* Set up a terminal shortcut for quick access

+You now have a fully functional Cursor editor, installed permanently on your system.
+Enjoy coding with Cursor! 😄

+---